Domain controller: LDAP server signing requirements

 Configure the Domain controller: LDAP server signing requirements setting to Require signature.

-Client device that do not support LDAP signing cannot run LDAP queries against the domain controllers.
+Client devices that do not support LDAP signing cannot run LDAP queries against the domain controllers.